littlespray/E-Bench/README.md

 </div>

 ## 🎦 Introduction
-TL;DR: E-Bench is an evaluation suite for text-driven video editing, consisting of a quality assessment model to provide a human-aligned metric for edited videos, and a database containing rich video-prompt pairs and the corresponding human scores.
+TL;DR: VE-Bench is an evaluation suite for text-driven video editing, consisting of a quality assessment model to provide a human-aligned metric for edited videos, and a database containing rich video-prompt pairs and the corresponding human scores.

 <div align="center">
 <img src="assets/overview.jpg" width = 50% height = 50%/>